johneatmon/www/src/pages/work/prosource-website.md

 ## Empathize

 I started by researching our potential buyers.
-I decided the best place to start would be analyzing the *current* buyers.
+I started by analyzing the *current* buyers.
 Using a combination of research and data from a client survey, I gathered the information for further analysis.
 This would be used to determine how we could position our website to better serve buyers.
 Additionally, this process highlighted ways we could better serve our existing customers, too.

 <Figure
   image={{